 What are the options for Churches looking to implement a live 'online' version of their 'in-person' Sunday service?

-For many the obvious answer is to stick with what you know or have been using during lockdown periods. i.e. If you've been using Zoom, then use Zoom in church.
-Where you've been live-streaming to YouTube or Facebook, then livestream from church.
+For many, the obvious answer is to stick with what you know or have been using during lockdown periods. i.e. If you've been using Zoom, then use Zoom in church.
+If you've been live-streaming to YouTube or Facebook, then livestream from church.
 For those who've been pre-recording, then record the service in church.

 Using Zoom for your church service does present some significant challenges – particularly if you want simplicity of use.